Computer Access Control Programs for

 Program Sentry

-depends on whether you have a few programs you want to block (in which case
+use depends on whether you have a few programs you want to block (in which case

-you would use the blocked program mode), or you have a few programs you want
+you would use the blocked program mode), or you have a few programs you want to

-to allow people to use (in which case you would use the allowed program
+allow people to use (in which case you would use the allowed program

 mode).

-In both modes, you can assign optional passwords to the
+In both modes, you can assign optional passwords

-programs on the list.
+to the programs on the list.
 In blocked program mode, if no password is assigned

 to a program, it cannot be individually unblocked.
-If a password is assigned
+If a password is assigned to

-to a blocked program, it can be unblocked using the password.
+a blocked program, it can be unblocked using the password.
 In the allowed

 program mode, if no password is assigned to the program, it is never blocked.
+If

-the password for that program. passwords are useful if several people use
+password for that program. passwords are useful if several people use the

-You can give each person the passwords to the programs they are allowed to
+give each person the passwords to the programs they are allowed to

 use.

-An administrator password is required to add or remove programs
+An administrator password is required to add or remove

-the program lists.
+from) the program lists.

-This program is most useful in a business setting, where
+This program is most useful in a

-the supervisor needs the ability to control who can do what
+business setting, where the supervisor needs the ability

-on each company computer.
-It can also be useful in a family setting, however,
+to control who can do what on each company computer.
+It can also be useful

-to give parents control of the computer to block children from using certain
+in a family setting, however, to give parents control of the computer to block

-programs.
-Click here for more information on Program
+children from using certain programs.
+Click here for more

 If you prefer to write, the address is